In this article, I will investigate the below issue

 - Try to browse the site again that should be working correctly.

-**An Application Pool was stopping.
+An Application Pool is stopped.

 - Below Process Model > Identity.

-- Update the credential info.
+- Update the Application Pool Identity credential as shown below:

 - Try to browse the SharePoint Portal again, that should be now worked properly.